-Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - - Senior Environmental Advisor, EA - Environmental Advisor, CM - Construction N vlanager, SS - Site Si upervisor, PE - Project Ecologist Site Restoration 27.
+Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Senic or Environmental Advisor, EA - Environmental Advisor, CM - Construction N ∕lanager, SS - Site Si upervisor, PE - Project Ecologist Site Restoration 27.
 A Landscaping or Revegetation Plan will be prepared by Sydney Metro to rehabilitate and / or renaturalise parts of Duck Creek and A'Becketts Creek that remain open channels at the Clyde MSF site.
 The plan would be implemented before operation of the Project commences.
 SEA/PE During construction and post-construction MCoA C B10 REMM B2 28.
-Only species that are representative of PCT 920 (Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion) would be used in the revegetation of the riparian zone along the open channels to Duck Creek and A'Becketts Creek.
+In areas that are within the tidal limits of Duck Creek and A'Becketts Creek only species that are representative of PCT 920 (Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion) are to be used in the revegetation.
+Elsewhere, revegetation must use species that are representative of the most appropriate plant community type in each location, depending on levels of inundation, salinity levels, and elevation as determined by an ecologist.
+Note: The most appropriate PCT may include the following: 1234, 1136, 781, 1808, 849, and 1800.
 SEA/PE During construction and post-construction MCoA C B10 REMM B2 29.
 The Landscaping Plan for Clyde MSF (to be prepared by Sydney Metro) will be consistent with the DPI (2012) Guidelines for Vegetation Management Plans on Waterfront Land.
-SEA Post-construction MCoA C B10 and C11 Fauna Management 30. - Pre-construction and during construction MCoA D7 31.
+SEA Post-construction MCoA C B10 and C11 Fauna Management 30.
+Before the removal or clearing of any vegetation, or the demolition of structures identified as potential roosting sites for microbats at the Clyde MSF site commences, pre-clearing inspections for the threatened species would be undertaken in accordance with the Pre-Clearing Inspection Checklist (GA-FRM-HSE-149).
+EA/CM/SS/PE Pre-construction and during construction MCoA D7 31.
 The inspections, and any subsequent survey and or relocation of fauna and associated management / offset measures, would be undertaken under the guidance of the Project Ecologist.
-Survey and relocation methodologies and management / offset measures are included in this FFMP, refer Section 7.6.
-PE Pre-construction and during construction MCoA D7
+Survey PE Pre-construction and during construction MCoA D7